Proprioception & Body Awareness

 • Jumping on a trampoline

-• Play a game where you estimate the size and weight of an object
+• Play a game where you estimate the size and weight of an object.

 • Pillow fight

-• Roll on the ground
+• Rolling around on the floor

 • Gymnastics